Misha Sawdagor: Career

 Misha Sawdagor was selected in the New Face Program organized by the Bangladesh Film Development Corporation (BFDC) in 1986.
-In 1990, he acted as the lead hero in two films named Chetona and Omor Shongi both are directed by Chhatku Ahmed, but both the films were not successful.
+In 1990, he acted as the lead hero in two films named Chetona and Omor Shongi, both directed by Chhatku Ahmed.
+Neither film was successful.
 His career took off after he played the villain role in Tamij Uddin Rizvi's 1995 film Asha Bhalobasha.
 However, Jachche Bhalobasha (1994) was his first release as a villain.
-In 1999, he collaborate with Shakib Khan for the first time in Sohanur Rahman Sohan's romance drama Ananta Bhalobasha.
+In 1999, he collaborated with Shakib Khan for the first time in Sohanur Rahman Sohan's romance drama Ananta Bhalobasha.
 His collaboration with Shakib Khan as a villain is considered one of the greatest hero-villain pairings in the history of Bangladeshi cinema.
-In 2011, he earned his first National Film Award for his negative role with Badiul Alam Khokon's Ontari (2008) remake Boss Number One.
+In 2011, he earned his first National Film Award for his negative role in Badiul Alam Khokon's Ontari (2008) remake Boss Number One.

 Personal life

-Sawdagor is married to Zobaida Rabbani Mita since 1993.
+Sawdagor married Zobaida Rabbani Mita in 1993.
 Together they have two sons.